Repayment

 Annuity Repayment

-With annuity repayment, the borrower pays the same instalment throughout the entire term.
-This is made up of a repayment portion and an interest portion.
-Since the remaining debt decreases with each repayment, the interest portion decreases after each payment in favour of the repayment portion.
-This type of repayment is available to all borrowers: both private individuals in the case of personal loans such as car loans or home loans, and self-employed individuals and entrepreneurs in the case of a business loan.
+With an annuity loan, the instalment remains constant throughout the entire loan term.
+Each instalment contains both an interest and a repayment component.
+At the beginning, the loan instalment consists mainly of interest, while the share of repayments increases towards the end of the term.
+This type of repayment is usually known as a monthly rate and is available to all borrowers: both private individuals in the case of a personal loan such as a car loan or mortgage, and self-employed individuals and companies in the case of a business loan.

 Linear Repayments

-With a fixed-rate loan, also called a bullet loan or bullet repayment, the borrower pays just the interest during the loan term.
-However, the repayment of the loan amount is fully due at the end of the term.
-This means that the periodic interest payments remain constant during the term.
+With a fixed rate loan, also known as a bullet repayment or bullet loan, the borrower only pays interest during the entire term of the loan.
+Repayment of the total loan amount is due at the end of the term.
+This means that the periodic interest payments remain the same throughout the term.